-In late 2021, Sky embarked on a quest to change the way we watch TV with the launch of the Sky Glass TV, a grand, all-encompassing entertainment experience.
-Three years later and they continue to expand, meaning that Sky new customer deals are waiting to be found.
+In late 2021, Sky embarked on a quest to change the way we watch TV with the launch of the Sky Glass TV, a grand, all-encompassing entertainment experience that is a TV, streaming device and so much more.
+Almost four years later and they continue to expand, meaning that Sky new customer deals are waiting to be found.

-The Sky Glass is made up of three different-sized televisions – 43-inch, 55-inch, and 65-inch – which are available in five different colours.
+The Sky Glass is made up of three different-sizes – a 43-inch TV, 55-inch TV, and 65-inch TV – which are available in five different colours.
+That does mean there are no 40-inch TV or 50-inch TV options.
 I was lucky enough to receive the Sky Glass 65-inch TV for this review.

 Smart TVs are already all-in-one entertainment hubs, meaning the Sky Glass has some real competition if it wants to set itself apart.
 A cheaper alternative offering a comparable entertainment hub design is the Amazon Fire TVs.
 Of course, as a straight-up TV, the Sky Glass has plenty of competition when you address performance, specs, and features.
 Samsung is currently paving the way with its TVs, especially with the Crystal range, and so are the likes of Sony, LG, and even Toshiba.